 Full earnings guarantee

 This feature comes as standard with Vitality income protection.
-If you verify your earnings when you take out your policy, Vitality will pay you a benefit amount based on your earnings when you applied for your policy, rather than your earnings at the time of claim.
+If you verify your earnings (up to £8,000 per month) when you take out your policy, Vitality will pay you a benefit amount based on your earnings when you applied for your policy, rather than your earnings at the time of claim.

 Why is this innovative?
 If you fall ill you may choose to reduce your hours or change occupation before you eventually stop working altogether.
 This could mean that your earnings are reduced before the point that you actually claim.
-Most companies will base the amount they pay you on the level of your earnings just before you claim, so you could receive a lower level of benefit than you expected.
+Most companies will base the amount they pay you on the level of your earnings for the 3 months or so just before you claim, so you could receive a lower level of benefit than you expected.

 Permanent disability uplift